cburgmer/buildviz/README.md

 }
 ```

-The build `start` is required, all other values are optional.
+The build's `start` is required, all other values are optional.

 JUnit XML ([or JSON](https://github.com/cburgmer/buildviz/wiki#help-my-tests-dont-generate-junit-xml)) formatted test results can be `PUT` to `http://localhost:3000/builds/$JOB_NAME/$BUILD_ID/testresults`